uf2020/ccxt/Manual.md

 Each exchange is a place for trading some kinds of valuables.
 Sometimes they are called with various different terms like instruments, symbols, trading pairs, currencies, tokens, stocks, commodities, contracts, etc, but they all mean the same – a trading pair, a symbol or a financial instrument.

 In terms of the ccxt library, every exchange offers multiple markets within itself.
 The set of markets differs from exchange to exchange opening possibilities for cross-exchange and cross-market arbitrage.
-A market is usually a pair of traded crypto and/or fiat currencies.
+A market is usually a pair of traded crypto/fiat currencies.

 ## Market Structure